 What about everyday use and issues that emerged, plaguing owners of this device?
 No worries, we got your back.
-We conducted in-depth research and provided you with the list of most common issues along with solutions.
+We conducted in-depth research and provided you with a list of the most common issues along with solutions.
 All of you Redmi Note 9 Pro users — read below!

 Note: All the issues mentioned in this article are individually reported cases, which doesn’t mean any of the problems will occur on other devices.
 If you’re looking to buy this phone, DO NOT consider these problems.